airinnova/model-framework/docs/source/tutorial/index.rst

     :language: python
     :lines: 4-

-Finally,
+When defining the method ``run()`` in ``Model``, we passed the model instance to another method called ``run_model``.
+We define this method in the file ``_run.py``.

 .. literalinclude:: aircraft/_run.py
     :language: python
-    :lines: 5-
+    :lines: 4-

-That's it!
+That's it.
 In this simplistic example, the procedure may rightfully seem very elaborate and perhaps overly complicate.
 However, for complex models this process pay off, not at least for the user documentation which can be generated fully automatically.

 How do we build user documentation?
 -----------------------------------

-Below, you will see the actual script which is used to generated the documentation.
+Below, you will see the actual script which is used to generate the documentation in this tutorial.

 .. literalinclude:: docgen.py
     :language: python